titogarrido/Lab-Composer-Integrated/README.md

 24. You're ready to run the setup script!
 Run the script using the following command, `./suse-prereq.sh`.
 Be patient.
 It takes awhile!

-25. The first time you run the script, it will set some permissions and  environment variables that require you to exit and log in again.
+25. The first time you run the script, it will set some permissions and  environment variables execute `bash` to refresh the environment variables

-    - Exit the session by **typing** `exit`.
-    - **Log in** again —  `ssh -i DJBlockchain.pem linux1@xxx.xxx.x.x` where the x's correspond to your Linux guest IP.
+    ```bash```

 26. Now it is time to install your fabric network.
 Run the following command: